compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/day4_file_format.md

  #### 6. MPEG-G
-MPEG-G can selectively access the data in the compressed domain by using APIs ( Class of data , Genomic regions etc..) but also specific transport format [[6]].
+MPEG-G can selectively access the data in the compressed domain by using APIs ( Class of data , Genomic regions etc..) and it is a also specific transport format [[6]].

 [6]: https://www.biorxiv.org/content/10.1101/426353v1#:~:text=The%20MPEG%2DG%20standardization%20project,data%20processing%2C%20transport%20and%20sharing.

+---

+-  	which would you use for storing called variants?
+  >I would use VCF for storinh called variants

+-   which would you use for full archival purposes?
+  >I would use CRAM, BAM because those are compressed.

+ -  which would you use for browser visualization?
+ >I would use BED

 ---
 ---

 ## Which genomic variant format exits ?